SigurdJanson/shinyCSVImpoMod/README.md

 ### UI

-In the UI part of your app you should call the `ModuleImportUI` function using a namespace id of your choice (here "ProjectDataFile").
+In the UI part of your app you should call the `ModuleImportUI` function using a name space id of your choice (here "ProjectDataFile").

 For example:
 ```R